 Chef Andrew Carter brings his amazingly rich fish pie from The Oxley to my new television show Market to Table and reveals the secret to its wonderful taste.

 Andrew Carter is from the North of England, which means that as a person from the South, English tradition says we should disdain each other.
 Not in this case.
-From the first time I met him I found him such a likeable chap, that when I knew we were going to do a food chow, he was the first chef I asked to participate.
+From the first time I met him I found him such a likeable chap, that when I knew we were going to do a food show, he was the first chef I asked to participate.
 The day we originally met he was sitting at a corner of the bar in The Oxley on Toronto’s toney Yorkville Avenue, just a couple of blocks north of what they call the Mink Mile, where ladies who shop do just that.
 It was the middle of the afternoon and we too had been shopping.
 We were in desperate need for a thirst quencher, and I suppose Andrew was using the lull between the lunch and dinner service to catch up on the paperwork.

-Engaging fellow, he and Diane, another Northerner, were soon chatting away, which led by a long route to us having fish pie for lunch on a later occasion.
+Engaging fellow, he and Diane, another Northerner, were soon chatting away, which led by a long route to us having fish pie with peas for lunch on a later occasion.
 So it’s not surprising that I suggested he make the very same dish when he appeared on the show.

 Andrew also liked the name of my blog and that year commanded the bar tender to create an eponymous cocktail.
 Gentleman’s Portion is no longer on the drinks menu, which I take as a personal failure, especially as I never had the nerve to tell the bartender that I thought he’d mucked up a perfectly good glass of whisky with some questionable, if fashionable, ingredients.
 Andrew has just opened a third establishment in mid-town called The Wickson Social, so I doubt he has time to sit at the bar and while away an afternoon in pleasurable conversation with the customers.